mateuspiresl/mymdb-front/README.md

 The domain layer is located in the `actions` and `reducers` folders.

 - The actions defines the ways the data can change in response to the use inputs.
-- The reducers defines how the data changes and also how it is structured.
+- The reducers defines how the data changes.

 The data access layer is located at the `api` folder.
 There are made all the requests to the API.